-Percent Slope (for the placement of structures): The difference in elevation from highest elevation to the lowest elevation measured over the footprint of the structure. (a) the lowest point of land disturbance from that point of the structures footprint closest to the OHWM and (b) the highest point of the land disturbance from that point of the structures footprint farthest from the OHWM (rise), divided by (c) the horizontal distance between the two points (a and b) of the footprint (run) multiplied by 100.
-(Rise over run x 100)

-Note: For proposed walkout or partially exposed basements/foundations sloping toward the OHWM, (a)= the lowest point of land disturbance closest to the OHWM.
+Percent Slope (for the placement of structures): The difference in elevation from highest elevation to the lowest elevation measured over the footprint of the structure. (a) the lowest part of land disturbance from that point of the structure's footprint closest to the OHWM and (b) the highest point of the land disturbance from that point of the structure's footprint farthest from the OHWM (rise), divided by (c) the horizontal distrance between the two points (a and b) of the footprint (run) multiplied by 100.
+(Rise over run X 100) Note: For proposed walkout or partially exposed basements/foundations sloping toward the OHWM, (a) = the lowest point of land disturbance closest to the OHWM.